pavank2/FrontendAutomation/README.md

 There is one E2E scenario as part of 1 spec file.
 This E2E test does the following:
-     - 1) Navigate to the right page based on current temperature
+  1) Navigate to the right page based on current temperature
-     - 2) Select two cheapest products for our required category and add to cart
+  2) Select two cheapest products for our required category and add to cart
-     - 3) Assert selected products are displayed on the checkpage
+  3) Assert selected products displayed on the checkout page match the selected products
-     - 4) Assert total price displayed is correct
+  4) Assert total price displayed on the checkoutPage matches the actual total price
-     - 5) Complete the payment
+  5) Complete the payment
-     - 6) Assert payment success.
+  6) Assert payment success.
 Test fails if payment has failed

 ## Instructions to execute the Automation Suite